cernydgit/Giacom/readme.md

 ## Design

 The fundamental design decision is the choice of persistent storage.
-A Call Detail Record (CDR) is a time series with a fixed structure, so Azure Data Explorer (ADX) appears to be a suitable option.
+A Call Detail Record (CDR) is a time series with a fixed structure, so Azure Data Explorer appears to be a suitable option - it is able to ingest large amounts of data quickly and efficiently, and it is optimized for time series data.
+There are many alternatives to ADX, but simplicity was my main criterium for this task (ADX supports "queued ingest"", that guaranties at-least-once delivery, eliminating the need for custom retry logic.), so I didn't compare cost with other options.

 1. **Chunked CSV Ingestion**

    * The input CSV file is split into smaller chunks.
-   * Each chunk is compressed and sent in parallel to ADX using queued ingest, that guaranties at-least-once delivery, eliminating the need for custom retry logic.
+   * Each chunk is compressed and sent in parallel to ADX using queued ingest
    * Memory usage remains approximately 350 MB regardless of input file size.
    * CSV chunk size and parallelism are configurable via [CallDetailsOptions](Giacom.Cdr.Api/Application/CallDetailsOptions.cs).

 2. **Schema Adjustments & Validation**

    * Input data structure is adjusted to match ADX-supported types (e.g., merging `call_date` and `end_time`).
-   * Transformation logic is simple and sensitive to column order; header validation ensures correct schema before ingestion.
+   * [Transformation logic](Giacom.Cdr.Api/Application/Handlers/SplitCallDetailsCsvHandler.cs#L145) is simple and sensitive to column order; header validation ensures correct schema before ingestion.
    * [Deduplication](Giacom.Cdr.Api/Infrastructure/Repository/AdxClassDetailRepository.cs#L56) on retry is based on the input file name.

 3. **ADX Configuration**